mohammadfarhadfard/bot-pricing/README.md

 > [!NOTE]
 > In this application, there is a variable named TOKEN.
+> This variable contains the Telegram bot token, which is stored in the .env file with the name .BOT_TOKEN.

 > I'm currently adding more features to the bot